Tethys (database): Technical overview

 Tethys began in 2011 hosted on a Semantic MediaWiki platform, but migrated to Drupal in early 2013.
 Drawing on many years of experience and systems development, developers have tailored the website to allow for semantic searches and the organization of data through tagging individual files, documents, and multimedia products.
 Content is regularly monitored and curated, though suggestions from the user community are always welcome.

 Community of Knowledge Hubs

 In 2019, a partner database called Tethys Engineering was created to address the technical and engineering aspects of marine renewable energy.
 Tethys Engineering mirrors the design and functionality of Tethys, building off nearly a decade of database management.
-The two websites will have federated search capabilities and will share some content indices.
+The two websites have federated search capabilities and share some content indices.

-An effort was also initiated in 2019 by the U.S. Department of Energy to enhance access to marine renewable energy information and reduce duplication of efforts.
-This resulted in the PRIMRE (Portal and Repository for Information on Marine Renewable Energy) system, which creates a single point of access for databases such as Tethys, Tethys Engineering, the MHK Data Repository, the MRE Technologies Database, and Telesto.
+An effort was also initiated in 2019 by the U.S. Department of Energy Water Power Technologies Office to enhance access to marine renewable energy information and reduce duplication of efforts.
+This resulted in the PRIMRE (Portal and Repository for Information on Marine Renewable Energy) system, which created a single point of access for databases such as Tethys, Tethys Engineering, the MHK Data Repository, the MRE Technologies Database, and Telesto.